 You get 10% off of any Renogy solar panel (or other products) purchase.
 Batteries exempt from discount.

 Eco-Worthy Solar Panels

-Eco-Worthy portable solar panels for camping are one of the most affordable ways to get solar energy into your RV.
+Eco-Worthy portable solar panels for camping are one of the most affordable ways to get solar energy into your batteries.

 We think not, but it's up to you.

-Sure, you can save a little under $100 by going with an Eco-Worthy portable solar kit versus a Renogy solar system, but you'll make some sacrifices.
+Sure, you can save a little under $100 by going with an Eco-Worthy portable solar kit versus a Renogy solar system.
+However, you'll make some sacrifices.

-Cheap construction quality and a solar charge controller that gives you zero information about your state of charge.
+You get cheap construction and a solar charge controller giving zero information about your state of charge.

 Continue Reading Eco-Worthy Portable Solar Panel Review

 Portable Solar Panel Purchase Considerations

 Below we offer some additional things to consider when shopping for the best solar panels for RV battery charging.